In Part 1 of the series “Should I work for a Startup?“ we examined all the potential benefits and advantages of working for a Startup.

 2. Success Rates of Startups are Low

-A word of caution – every founder you will interview with will tell you that his/her company will be the next Google or Facebook.
-I personally have heard that pitch few times.
+A word of caution – every founder you will interview will tell you that his/her company will be the next Google or Facebook.
+I have heard that pitch a few times.

 75% of venture-backed startups fail.
 In most cases, they receive over $1 million in funding yet they fail.
 And that is the reality most startup founders know.
 But their employees don’t necessarily know this.

 If Career stability is important to you- then keep this in mind – and you should strongly reconsider working for a startup.
 Most established corporations have weathered the storms, have gone through multiple stress tests, and have established themselves in the marketplace.
 Corporations would provide more career stability & job security than most startups.

 It is a known fact that most startups (not all) provide their early employees with stock ownership.
 However, in most cases, the salaries and benefits are lower than the average market.

 The complexities of salaries, stocks, benefits vary based on which stage of funding a particular startup is in.
 Most startups are cash-strapped and will be very frugal with their available cash and funding.
 Most of their initial funding would go towards product development, marketing, customer acquisition, etc.

 Angel List has put together an amazing graph that provides you the data on what to expect as salary & equity for a startup.
 It is interesting to note that the average equity is less than 1%.

 4. Career Stability